Menu

 Real-Time Status

-See at a glance which agents are waiting for input, actively working, or have encountered errors.
+See at a glance which agents are waiting, working, or have errors.
 Auto-configured hooks keep you informed.

 Git Changes Viewer

-Review all changes made by an agent with a built-in diff viewer.
+Review all changes with a built-in diff viewer.
 Compare against any branch and add code review comments before merging.

 Easy Session Setup

-Create sessions with a form: name, starting prompt, acceptance criteria, source branch, and permission mode.
-Previous sessions are saved for easy restart.
+Create sessions with a form: choose your agent, set a name, starting prompt, attach files, select source branch and permission mode.

 One-Click Cleanup